ROCm/rocprofiler-systems/docs/how-to/instrumenting-rewriting-binary-application.rst

   * This mode is activated through the ``-o <output-file>`` option
   * Binary rewriting is limited to the text section of the target executable or library.
 It does not instrument the dynamically-linked libraries.
 Consequently, this mode performs the instrumentation significantly faster and has a much lower overhead when running the instrumented executable and libraries.
   * Binary rewriting is the recommended mode when the target executable uses process-level parallelism (for example, MPI)
   * If the target executable has a minimal ``main`` routine and the bulk of your application is in one specific dynamic library, see :ref:`binary-rewriting-library-label` for help

-The omnitrace-instrument executable
+The rocprof-sys-instrument executable
 ========================================

-Instrumentation is performed with the ``omnitrace-instrument`` executable.
+Instrumentation is performed with the ``rocprof-sys-instrument`` executable.
 For more details, use the ``-h`` or ``--help`` option to view the help menu.

 .. code-block:: shell

-   $ omnitrace-instrument --help
+   $ rocprof-sys-instrument --help
-   [omnitrace-instrument] Usage: omnitrace-instrument [ --help (count: 0, dtype: bool)
+   [rocprof-sys-instrument] Usage: rocprof-sys-instrument [ --help (count: 0, dtype: bool)
                                                       --version (count: 0, dtype: bool)
                                                       --verbose (max: 1, dtype: bool)
                                                       --error (max: 1, dtype: boolean)